Virtually

 to it on our iPod to "escape" from the world around us.
 We might use

-it to stimulate us: by itself, or as we work, eat, or have sex.
+it to stimulate us: by itself, or as we work, eat, exercise, or have sex.
 We might use it

 to channel and release pent-up emotions, or relieve stress, or help us fall asleep at night.
 Or it might be part